 The charging infrastructure is growing, but too slowly!

-In the meantime, the supply of charging points is growing significantly: 28,338 new charging points were added in 2022, but an enormous demand remains, because the number of newly registered e-cars is also increasing.
-At the beginning of 2023, exactly 80,541 publicly accessible charging points for e-cars and plug-in hybrids were officially registered, including 67,288 normal charging points (AC) and 13,253 fast charging points (DC), according to the Federal Network Agency.
-These are all public charging points that have fully completed the notification procedure of the Federal Network Agency and are published on the internet.
-In reality, the actual number is somewhat higher, because Tesla's Superchargers, for example, usually do not appear here.
+The number of charging points is now growing significantly: 28,338 new charging points were added just in 2022, in 2023, a further 36,814.
+But there is still enormous demand as the number of newly registered e-cars is also increasing.
+According to the Federal Network Agency, exactly 128,517 publicly accessible charging points for e-cars and plug-in hybrids were officially registered as of 1 March 2024, including 103,226 normal charging points (AC) and 25,291 fast charging points (DC).
+The charging points can simultaneously provide 4.52 GW of charging power.
+These are all public charging points that have completed the Federal Network Agency's notification procedure and are published on the Internet.
+In reality, the actual number is somewhat higher, as Tesla's Superchargers, for example, do not usually appear here.

 The filling stations of the future look different